George Andersen: Background

 George R. Andersen was born in Denmark and immigrated with his family to San Francisco, California, U.S. He dropped out of school after sixth grade to work.
-Eventually, he graduated from night school classes in law at University of San Francisco.
+Eventually, he graduated from night school classes in law at the University of San Francisco.

 Career

-Andersen was a partner in the San Francisco law firm of law firm of Gladstein, Andersen, Leonard & Sibbett (aka Andersen & Resner and Gladstein, Andersen, Resner & Sawyer in the 1940s), which represented the International Longshore and Warehouse Union (ILWU).
+Andersen was a partner in the San Francisco law firm of the law firm of Gladstein, Andersen, Leonard & Sibbett (aka Andersen & Resner and Gladstein, Andersen, Resner & Sawyer in the 1940s), which represented the International Longshore and Warehouse Union (ILWU).
 Another partner Richard Gladstein defended its union leader Harry Bridges in deportation hearings three times from 1938 to 1955.
 In 1934, Andersen defended Ida Rothstein, an alleged communist leader of the San Francisco Bay area.
-In 1938, Andersen was a co-sponsor of the Schneiderman-Darcy Defense Committee, when he was serving as attorney for the CPUSA, Carey McWilliams, and others.
+In 1938, Andersen was a co-sponsor of the Schneiderman-Darcy Defense Committee, when he was serving as the attorney for the CPUSA, Carey McWilliams, and others.
 In 1939, Andersen defended labor rioters.
 In 1942, Andersen served as appellant counsel for Anita Whitney, alleged chair of the California Communist Party.
 In 1944, Andersen and his firm defended a "Negro" respondent on behalf of African-American workers who were members of the International Brotherhood of Boilermakers, Iron Shipbuilders and Helpers of American Union.
-In 1947 after passage of the Taft-Hartley Act, Andersen and his firm advised the ILWU about how to comply with new laws.
+In 1947 after the passage of the Taft-Hartley Act, Andersen and his firm advised the ILWU about how to comply with new laws.
 In 1948, Andersen and his law firm represented two unions in decisions made by the National Labor Relations Board (NLRB).
 In the 1950s, Andersen represented Roy Hudson (union liaison and executive of the CPUSA), Donald Niven Wheeler (New Deal government official and alleged Soviet spy), Paul Schlipf (legislative assistant for the California State CIO), and Paul Chown (field organizer for the United Electrical, Radio and Machine Workers of America or "UE" union).
 In 1954, Andersen submitted an amicus curiae in VINCENT W. HALLINAN for Disbarment of Member of State Bar of California.
-In 1959, Andersen served a counsel to John Dewberry in People v.
+In 1959, Andersen served as counsel to John Dewberry in People v.
 Dewberry.